sebschlicht/keycloak-ldap-nextcloud-bootstrap-image/README.md

-# LDAP-Keycloak-Nextcloud Keycloak Boostrap Image
+# Keycloak Bootstrap Image for LDAP-Keycloak-Nextcloud setup

 This Docker image allows to bootstrap the provisioning of Keycloak from file.